LoadRunner Tool

 The Run Time Settings will be displayed as below:

-As you can see, not only all the settings can be seen from within this window, you can also open the Schedule by clicking on How to use Analyzer in LoadRunnerbutton or view script by clicking on How to use Analyzer in LoadRunnerbutton.
-To close the window, click on How to use Analyzer in LoadRunner button.
+As you can see, not only all the settings can be seen from within this window, you can also open the Schedule by clicking on button or view script by clicking on button.
+To close the window, click on button.

 3. Analysis Graphs